redysanin/BestPrice/README.md

  If we call function getBestPrice from originAirport ORD to destinationAirport SFO  it should give me result $70.0

- *Candidate can write jnuit to test their code
+ *Candidate can write junit to test their code